facebook/react/packages/schedule/README.md

-# React Scheduler
+# `schedule`

-This is a work in progress - we are building a utility to better coordinate React and other JavaScript work.
+This is a package for cooperative scheduling in a browser environment.
+It is currently used internally by React, but we plan to make it more generic.

+The public API for this package is not yet finalized.

-### Thanks!
+### Thanks

-The React team thanks Haoliang Gao (https://github.com/popomore) for donating this package name!
+The React team thanks [Haoliang Gao](https://github.com/popomore) for donating the `schedule` package name.